-World Without Guitars is just like our world, only guitars (and closely related string instruments) were never invented.
-It serves as a “control reality” for those undertaking the physical design of new instruments.
-And also for those tackling the necessary concomitant social engineering for the cultural embracing of same.
+World Without Guitars is just like our world, only guitars (and related string instruments) were never invented.
+It serves as a control reality for those undertaking the physical design of new instruments.
+And also as a sobering reality for those tackling the necessary social engineering in order to bring about the cultural embracing of a new instrument.

 Our hero Guitar Boy is visited in a dream by the inter-dimensional ghost of Stevie Ray Vaughn.
 GBoy is a superb craftsman/electronics guy, and so he makes a Strat-like guitar (yes, and amp to go with it, OK?).
-Then he shows his new instrument off at MakerFaire.
-Of course, he can’t actually play it himself, beyond plucking at a string and getting a note.
-Or, occasionally, remembering the one chord SRV taught him, which brings his left hand into play to modulate the effect of a pluck.
+Then he shows off his new instrument at MakerFaire.
+Of course, he can’t actually play it himself beyond plucking at a string and getting a note.
+Or, occasionally, he remembers the one chord ghost SRV taught him, which brings his left hand into play to modulate the effect of a pluck.
 Not real impressive, but a totally convincing demo in the eyes (and ears) of GBoy.
 He’s ecstatic, and very hopeful to boot.

 Now he knows plucking a note isn’t the same as the music he heard SRV play in his dream, but he assumes if passersby have heard one note, then they will be able to imagine more than one, and played in a pleasing sequence.
 He assures them, “Oh, don’t worry, people will be able to learn to play it really fast, and the result will be wonderful!”